0xKoda/coders/readme.md

 Choose a model before processing a Python file:
-`coders -f script.py -m`
+`coders -f -m script.py `

+Choose 'openrouter' models
+`coders -o -f script.py`

 ## Note

-Make sure you have a valid API key for the AI service.
+Make sure you have a valid API key.
 The tool will prompt you to enter it if it's not already saved.

-### TODO:
-[] - Add OpenRouter support